 DARTA presentations are delivered across the whole school community, including students (Year 10 and above), teachers and parents.

-A series of sequential school presentations have been developed for students in Years 10, 11 and 12 and it is recommended that the three talks are delivered over the final three years of a student’s school career.
-DARTA also offers a full or half-day workshop for Year 10s, which, together with a series of group activities, incorporates the presentation developed for that year group.
+All DARTA workshops are aligned with the new Australian Health and Physical Education Curriculum, with a series of sequential school presentations developed for students in Years 10, 11 and 12.
+It is recommended that the three sessions are delivered over the final three years of a student’s school career.

 Teacher presentations can be tailored to suit the audience and the time available.
-Sessions can be delivered during ‘pupil-free days’ and last for a number of hours, or be fitted into a staff meeting time-slot.
+Sessions can be delivered during ‘pupil-free days’ and last for a number of hours or be provided during a staff meeting.

-To assist schools we have also provided organisers with information to assist in the preparation for, and promotion of a visit, as well materials and resources to support the presentations.
-These can be found at the following links:
+To assist schools, information has been provided to assist in the preparation for, and promotion of a visit by DARTA.
+A range of materials and resources to support the presentations are also available below.

 Preparing for a School Visit